-- 3.1 The Integrity Commissioner has the following responsibilities: - a. providing advice to Trustees about the application of the Code of Conduct, Board policies and procedures, Complaint Protocol fulfilling his or her responsibilities as set out in the Code of Conduct; - a.b. providing general instruction to Trustees about the Code of Conduct and Complaint Protocol; - b.c. providing general information to Trustees about their duties and obligations under the Municipal Conflict of Interest Act; - e.d. reviewing and making inquiries related to complaints made about Trustees in relation to the Code of Conduct and the Complaint Protocol, pursuant to the Complaint Protocol; - d.e. providing educational programs to Trustees on issues of ethics and integrity; - e.f. maintaining custody and control of their complaint and inquiry files and, on completion of their term, transfer any open files related to ongoing matters to the incoming Integrity Commissioner or as the Board may direct; and - f.g. providing such other duties respecting ethical and conduct matters as assigned by the Board. - 3.2 The Integrity Commissioner does not have jurisdiction over complaints about Board staff. - 3.3 The Integrity Commissioner shall act in an independent and objective manner. shall carry out his/her duties independently.

-- 3.4 The Integrity Commissioner is accountable to and reports to the Board of Trustees. - 3.5 The Integrity Commissioner does not have jurisdiction to investigate or make inquiries in respect of complaints that are related to the Criminal Code, the Municipal Conflict of Interest Act, the Municipal Elections Act, or the Municipal Freedom of Information and Protection of Privacy Act. - The Director of Education, for the sole purpose of an inquiry or investigation undertaken by the Integrity Commissioner pursuant to the Complaint Protocol, provide information to the Integrity Commissioner, and facilitate access to all documents including, but not limited to books, accounts, financial records, electronic records and communications, files, papers, things or property in the possession or control of the DDSB that the Integrity Commissioner believes are necessary for an investigation of a complaint or property belonging to or used by the Board of Trustees that the Commissioner believes are necessary for an investigation of a complaint Protocol, provided first that the Board's General Counsel has vetted the proposed access to confirm that same will not breach the Board's legal obligations.
+- 3.1 The Integrity Commissioner has the following responsibilities: - a) providing advice to Trustees about the application of the Code of Conduct, Board policies and procedures, Complaint Protocol - b) providing general information to Trustees about their duties and obligations under the Municipal Conflict of Interest Act; - c) reviewing and making inquiries related to complaints made about Trustees in relation to the Code of Conduct and the Complaint Protocol, pursuant to the Complaint Protocol; - d) providing educational programs to Trustees on issues of ethics and integrity; - e) maintaining custody and control of their complaint and inquiry files and, on completion of their term, transfer any open files related to ongoing matters to the incoming Integrity Commissioner; and - f) providing such other duties respecting ethical and conduct matters as assigned by the Board. - 3.2 The Integrity Commissioner does not have jurisdiction over complaints about Board staff. - 3.3 The Integrity Commissioner shall carry out his/her duties independently. - 3.4 The Integrity Commissioner is accountable to and reports to the Board of Trustees. - 3.5 The Integrity Commissioner does not have jurisdiction to investigate or make inquiries in respect of complaints that are related to the Criminal Code, the Municipal Conflict of Interest Act, the Municipal Elections Act, or the Municipal Freedom of Information and Protection of Privacy Act. - 3.6 The Director of Education, for the sole purpose of an inquiry or investigation undertaken by the Integrity Commissioner pursuant to the Complaint Protocol, provide information to the Integrity Commissioner, and facilitate access to all documents including, but not limited to books, accounts, financial records, electronic records and communications, files, papers, things or property belonging to or used by the Board of Trustees that the Commissioner believes are necessary for an investigation of a complaint made in accordance with the Complaint Protocol.